-All you need is a computer or smart phone, which means you can volunteer from home during the hours that are convenient for you.
+All you need is a computer, which means you can volunteer from home during the hours that are convenient for you.
 We need responsible, detail-oriented people who can commit to volunteering on a consistent basis.
 Training is provided and required.
 Since our main method of communication is Facebook, volunteers must have a personal Facebook account and be prepared to participate in online training and communication with the team.

 The ASPCA estimates 40-60% of pets in shelters are lost.
 Many of these pets have families desperately searching for them.
 They have a very limited amount of time to find their pet before he/she is placed for adoption, or unfortunately may be euthanized.
 Giving owners the tools to find their lost pets will help not only that pet, but another pet who needs that valuable kennel space at the shelter.
 Reuniting lost pets will help decrease shelter euthanasia rates.
 Many animal lovers want to make a difference, but aren't able to go to the shelter during the hours the shelter is open, or are uncomfortable in a shelter environment.
 If this describes you, or you just want to make a difference, Lost Dogs Florida is the perfect fit for you!

 * At this time, we are not able to provide hours for students looking to fulfil volunteer hours or for court-mandated volunteer hours.